A New Society On Mercian Principles

-Our vision of day-to-day life in independent Mercia is broadly set out in the MERCIA MANIFESTO.
+Our vision for a new society in independent Mercia is broadly set out in the MERCIA MANIFESTO.
 Here, we provide greater detail in the light of the practices, principles and realities of a 21st Century approach.

 This article was written in August 2004 and has remained unchanged.